spacetelescope/jwst_gtvt/README.md

 # Background Cut Off Example

-The JWST GTVT will display visible angles based on background cut off limit specified by the `--bkg_cutoff` flag.
+The JWST GTVT will display visible angles based on background cut off limit specified by the `--bkg_cutoff` flag (units are in
+MegaJanskys per steradian [MJy/sr]).
 Providing a background cut off will call [JWST Background](https://github.com/spacetelescope/jwst_backgrounds) and flag any positions that have a background value greater than or equal to the cut off provided.

 `$ jwst_gtvt 16:52:58.9 02:24:03 --bkg_cutoff 0.1`